tekinmuhammed/New-Project/README.md

-# Virtual Keyboard Using Hand Gestures
+# Virtual Keyboard Using Hand Gesture

 This project implements a virtual keyboard in Python where users can type using hand gestures detected by a camera.
 The project uses the Mediapipe library for hand tracking and OpenCV for image processing.